 Ever wonder how Ancient Romans shopped till they dropped?
 Well, look no further.
 The Markets of Trajan were built for Emperor Trajan around 107-110 AD, and are considered to be part of the world’s first great shopping mall complex with some 150 shops and administrative offices.
 This multi-level structure boasts an impressive display of the Ancient Romans’ architectural ability and is still just as endearing today.

 *Honorable mentions go to the Trevi Fountain, the Spanish Steps, Campo de’ Fiori Square for market bargains during the day and vibrant nightlife in the evenings.
-If there’s any essential Roman attraction you think should have been mentioned, feel free to let us know in the comment section!
+If there’s another unmissable Roman attraction you think should have been mentioned, you might find it in our top 10 alternative things to do in Rome!